jstarrdewar/adhesive/README.md

 `npm install nodemon -g`<br/>
 `nodemon adhesive build --debug`

+__Important:__ note that if you install adhesive from npm or use `npm link`, you'll need to use nodemon's `--exec` mode:

+`nodemon --exec adhesive build --debug --watch src-js`

+You'll notice that I used the `--watch` option to specify the watch folder.
+In this example I'm building to the 'js' folder, but all my constituent files are in 'src-js'.

+The reason is simple: if you use nodemon to execute adhesive and the latter saves its output to the same folder nodemon is watching (such as the project directory), you'll wind up with a crazy infinite loop because nodemon will detect adhesive's output as a change.

 ##Configuration

 The configuration file is a JSON document.
 It requires that you specify an array of source files and an output path, like so: